 - No desktop app available without upgrading

-Ooma provides phone systems for both residential and business use.
-Teams working from a retail store may find their paging feature useful, since they can easily reach people in wide-open spaces.
+Ooma provides phone systems for residential and business use.
+Teams working from a retail store may find their paging feature useful since they can easily reach people in wide-open spaces.

 Plus, some of Ooma’s best features are hidden behind a paywall.
 Important features like voicemail transcriptions and texting are only available with an upgrade ($24.95 per user per month).
 Even their desktop app isn’t accessible until you upgrade, which is not ideal for growing brands.